Sabancı University: History

-Under the guidance of one of Turkey's leading family foundations, Sabancı Vakfı (Sabancı Foundation), the Sabancı Group established Sabancı University in July 1994.
+Under the guidance of Sabancı Foundation, one of Turkey's leading family foundations, the Sabancı Group established Sabancı University in July 1994.
 More than 50 academics from 22 countries, students and private sector leaders participated in the Search Conference in August 1995.
 This conference was followed by university development committees, which worked under the direction of a Student Trend and Preference Survey and other academic program design activities.

 The design of the campus was done by CannonDesign in association with the office of local architect Turgut Toydemir.
 The groundbreaking ceremony for the Sabancı University campus took place on July 31, 1997.
 The university began its second academic year on October 20, 1999.